glicens136/NectarCAM/README.md

-# NectarCAM
+# NectarCAM scripts

-Some NectarCAM scripts
+This repository contains prototype scripts for NectarCAM TRR.